"You must take personal responsibility. You cannot change the circumstances, but you can change yourself."

 Taking responsibility requires:

 Ownership: The King owns his vision completely.
-He doesn't wait for someone else to make it happen.
-He doesn't blame others when it doesn't.
+He doesn't wait for someone else to make it happen or blame others when it doesn't.

 Action: The King translates vision into concrete steps and takes them.
 He doesn't talk about what could be—he works to create it.

-Persistence: The King continues working toward his vision when progress is slow or obstacles arise.
-He doesn't give up when things get difficult.
+Persistence: The King continues when progress stalls or obstacles arise.
+He doesn't abandon ship when seas get rough.

 Adaptation: The King adjusts his approach when something isn't working.
 He's responsible for finding what works, not repeating what doesn't.